-Carrying too much weight puts excess stress on the vehicle’s wheels, tires, suspension, drive train, and engine, which increases wear-and-tear and the risk of mechanical failure.
+Carrying too much weight puts excess stress on the vehicle’s wheels, tires, suspension, drive train, and engine, which can cause suspension sag and increases wear-and-tear and the risk of mechanical failure.
 Even worse, exceeding the payload capacity puts you and your passengers at risk of an accident, as vehicles don’t handle well when overloaded.

 Understanding what is actually meant by “payload” and other terms like “gross vehicle weight rating,” will go a long way towards keeping your cargo within bounds.

 Determining your vehicle’s payload capacity will indicate how much weight you can carry safely and can help you develop an overlanding storage system and distribute cargo between vehicles appropriately when traveling with others.